The Adventure of Silver Blaze

-Plot summary
+Plot

-Sherlock Holmes and his partner Dr Watson travel by train to Dartmoor to investigate a crime of disappearance of the great race horse Silver Blaze and the murder of the horse's trainer, John Straker.
-Holmes and Watson arrive at King's Pyland, from which Silver Blaze is missing.
+Sherlock Holmes and his partner, Dr. Watson, travel by train to Dartmoor to investigate a crime of disappearance of the great race horse Silver Blaze and the murder of the horse's trainer, John Straker.
+Holmes and Watson arrive at King's Pyland, from where Silver Blaze is missing.
 Bookmaker Fitzroy Simpson had come to Dartmoor (and specifically to King's Pyland) to gather information about Silver Blaze and his stablemate Bayard.
 He had approached both Straker's maid and a stable boy the night of the horse's disappearance and has been arrested for the murder.
-However, to Holmes, there seem to be a number of facts that do not fit the case against Simpson, damning as it looks.
-It seems odd, for instance, that he would lead the horse out on to the moor simply to injure or kill him, which could be done right in his stall.
-He could not have stolen the animal.
-What good would such a famous thoroughbred be to him?
+To Holmes, there seem to be a number of facts that do not fit the case against Simpson, damning as it looks.
+It seems odd that he would lead the horse out on to the moor simply to injure or kill him, which could be done in his stall.
+Had he stolen the animal, what good would such a famous thoroughbred be to him?
 Why has an exhaustive search of the neighbourhood not turned up Silver Blaze?
 What has Simpson done with him?

-Sherlock Holmes soon tracks down Silver Blaze, literally: his tracks (along with a man's) are clearly visible in the soil, albeit intermittently.
+Sherlock Holmes soon tracks down Silver Blaze; his tracks (along with a man's) are clearly visible in the soil, albeit intermittently.
 Holmes also deduces why the police could not find the horse, despite having looked right at him.
 Holmes ensures Silver Blaze's safety, and turns his mind to other aspects of the case.

-John Straker, Silver Blaze's late trainer, has been killed by a blow to the skull, assumed to have been administered by Simpson with his "Penang lawyer", a clublike walking stick.
+John Straker, Silver Blaze's late trainer, has been killed by a blow to the skull, assumed to have been administered by Simpson with his "Penang lawyer", a club-like walking stick.
 Simpson's cravat is also found in Straker's hand, and the latter's coat is found draped over a furze bush.
 A knife is found at the crime scene—a peculiarly delicate-looking one, with a small blade.
 Dr. Watson, from his medical experience, identifies it as a cataract knife used for the most delicate surgery—useful as it is for that purpose, it would be unsuitable as a weapon.
-In addition, Straker also seems to have gashed himself in the hip with it.
+Straker also seems to have gashed himself in the hip with it.

 One of the stable lads, Ned Hunter, was on guard duty the night of the crime, but he proves to have been drugged with powdered opium placed in his supper.
 No one else who ate the curried mutton made at the Strakers' house that evening suffered any ill effects, but Hunter was in a profound stupor well into the next day.
-Straker's pockets contained two interesting items: a tallow candle and a milliner's bill for (among other things) a 22-guinea dress, made out to one William Derbyshire.
-There is the curious incident with the dog, and a problem with the sheep kept at the stable: a shepherd tells Holmes that three of his animals have recently become suddenly lame.
+Straker's pockets contained a tallow candle and a milliner's bill for (among other things) a 22-guinea dress, made out to one William Derbyshire.
+There is the curious incident with the dog, and a problem with the sheep kept at the stable: The boy who looks after them tells Holmes that three of his animals have become suddenly lame.